dougwilson/nodejs-depd/Readme.md

 first call site in the stack in a different file from the caller of this function.

+If the message is omitted, a message is generated for you based on the site of the `deprecate()` call and will display the name of the function called, similar to the name displayed in a stack trace.

 ## Display

 When a user calls a function in your library that you mark deprecated, they